The Iran war and the U.S. attack in Venezuela show a Trump administration more willing to eschew diplomacy and take military action.

 Why This Matters

-The recent strikes in Iran and Venezuela have significant implications for the ongoing trade talks between the US and China.
-These developments highlight a shift in the Trump administration's approach to international relations, favoring military action over diplomacy.
-This shift raises questions about the future of global trade and the role of the US in international negotiations.
+Recent military actions in Iran and Venezuela have significant implications for the ongoing trade talks between the US and China.
+The Trump administration's willingness to take aggressive action in these conflicts raises questions about the future of diplomacy in international trade.
+This shift in approach could have far-reaching consequences for global markets.

 Coverage Snapshot